 There were also considerable variances based on product category, in the average online shopping and purchase intention rates among ecommerce shoppers.
 For example: Statista found that 53 percent of online shoppers had bought books or music online over the past year, while only five percent of shoppers purchased artwork online.

-Regardless Of The Product, There Are Many Challenges Facing eCommerce Businesses
+Regardless Of The Product, There Are Many Challenges Facing eCommerce Businesses in 2019

 Unlike their traditional predecessors, almost all corners of the world are—literally—potential customers for ecommerce merchants’ products or services.